-This metric defines to what extent an Agency conducts testing and validation of Section 508 conformance claims.
+Measures the extent to which your agency conducts testing and validation of Section 508 conformance claims.

-This metric defines to what extent an Agency tracks and resolves incoming Section 508 complaints.
+Measures the extent to which your agency tracks and resolves incoming Section 508 complaints.

-This metric defines to what extent an Agency trains stakeholders on roles and responsibilities related to Section 508 compliance.
+Measures the extent to which your agency trains stakeholders on roles and responsibilities related to Section 508 compliance.

 - Ad Hoc: No formal policies, process or procedures defined.